vamsidogiparthi/MyFirstNSwagApplication/README.md

 Along with it the link to the medium article explain the use case of each branch will be provided.

 1. **main**: A default .NET 8 web application to demonstrate simple NSwag configuration/setup.
+2. **customizingnswagdocumentone**: Modified Program.cs with code to customize Open Api document name and title.